ComplexSecurity/knowledge-base/docs/networking/iwarp.md

 iWARP provides the low latency and high bandwidth benefits of RDMA, making it suitable for performance-critical applications like high-performance computing (HPC), storage area networks (SANs), and data center operations.

-By offloading data transfer operations from the CPU to the network interface card (NIC), iWARP reduces CPU usage and improves overall system performance. iWARP includes congestion management capabilities inherent in [[Transmission Control Protocol|TCP]], making it robust in diverse network conditions, including in [[Wide Area Network (WAN)|WANs (Wide Area Networks)]].
+By offloading data transfer operations from the CPU to the network interface card (NIC), iWARP reduces CPU usage and improves overall system performance. iWARP includes congestion management capabilities inherent in [Transmission Control Protocol](../networking/tcp.md), making it robust in diverse network conditions, including in [Wide Area Network (WANs)](../networking/wans.md).

 InfiniBand is another RDMA technology offering high performance but requires dedicated InfiniBand infrastructure. iWARP, on the other hand, operates over standard Ethernet.

-[[RDMA over Converged Ethernet (RoCE)|RDMA over Converged Ethernet]]  also allows RDMA over Ethernet but requires a lossless Ethernet environment, which can involve additional configuration and equipment (like [[Data Center Bridging]], DCB). iWARP, leveraging TCP/IP, can operate over standard Ethernet without these additional requirements.
+[RDMA over Converged Ethernet (RoCE)](../networking/roce.md) also allows RDMA over Ethernet but requires a lossless Ethernet environment, which can involve additional configuration and equipment (like [Data Center Bridging](../networking/datacenterbridging.md), DCB). iWARP, leveraging TCP/IP, can operate over standard Ethernet without these additional requirements.